 Just over 6% of the population belongs to a visible minority, the largest of which are: South Asian (1.8%), Chinese (1.2%), Japanese (0.8%), Southeast Asian (0.6%), Black (0.5%), Filipino (0.4%), and Latin American (0.4%).
 About 3.4% of the population in Kelowna belong to an Aboriginal group, all of which are First Nations.
 The White population is more than 90%.
 About 15% of the population is foreign-born.

-Kelowna has a fairly older population structure with an average age of 41.1 years, compared to the Canadian average of 37.6.
+Kelowna has a relatively older population structure with an average age of 41.1 years, compared to the Canadian average of 37.6.
 Just 4.8% of the population is under the age of 5, compared with 5.6% for all of Canada.

 Kelowna previously had a Chinatown.
 Most of the Chinatown residents were male.
 Ethnic Chinese accounted for 15% of Kelowna's population in 1910.
 By 2010, this proportion had fallen to less than 1%.

 Kelowna has one of the highest crime rates of any metro areas in Canada, most of which is property crime.
-Still, it's rated as one of the most livable cities Canada.
+Still, it's rated as one of the most livable cities in Canada.

 Kelowna Population Growth